 When it comes to promoting Banzai’s webinar and virtual events, we use the following channels:

-- The Banzai Platform - we are all about drinking our own champagne
+- The Reach platform - we are all about drinking our own champagne

 - Marketing emails - Emails are sent to our customer and contacts that are moving through the funnel and are already engaged